 How to write an effective complaint letter

-We offer tips concerning how to write an effective complaint, but you hadn’t read them before you wrote your letters to Delta.
+Christopher offers helpful tips concerning how to write an effective complaint, but you hadn’t read them before you wrote your letters to Delta.
 That’s unfortunate because your emails likely alienated you from any airline executive who could have quickly processed your refund.
 Instead, the company referred you back to your travel agent.

 When you’re writing a self-advocacy letter, it’s important to remember that you want to convince the reader that they want to help you.
 The person who receives your email likely receives many complaints per week.
 The best way to get a positive result is by making your correspondence short, polite and factual.